All-Star festivities showcase next generation of NHL stars

 “What separates him from a lot of players in the league, and is going to separate him from a lot of players in the league going forward, is his ability at that size to do everything at top speed (with) his range, his skill with the puck, his skating ability,” Subban said.
 “He has all the tools to be a dominant player in this league for a long time.”

+So does Dahlin, who probably should have been an All-Star in the first place.
+The Swede who was the top draft pick in 2018 a year before Hughes went first ranks second among defensemen in goals and points this season.

-So does Robertson, who’s coming off a breakout 41-goal season and like Thompson signed a lucrative extension before opening night.
-The 23-year-old from California, who’s Filipino American and hopes to be a role model for players of Asian descent, has a big personality that matches his play and could soon be one of the faces of the league.
+Like Thompson, Robertson got a lucrative extension before opening night.
+The 23-year-old from California, who is Filipino American and hopes to be a role model for players of Asian descent, has a big personality that matches his play and could soon be one of the faces of the league.

 “You kind get used to it, and you almost have to sit and think about it after about how special it is what you’re witnessing,” DeBoer said.
 “It’s unbelievable.
 He’s making it look easy.”